 Pilates has six principles that should be followed to maximise results:

-A mat class requires nothing more than you, a mat and your instructor.
-These classes are simple and make use of your body’s weight and gravity in order to work your muscles.
+A mat Pilates class requires no other equipment save for yourself, a mat and your instructor.
+These classes are simpler in comparison to the reformer classes and make use of your body’s weight and gravity in order to work your muscles.

 The basis of Pilates is a focus on the muscles that support the skeleton, and in particular, those that support the spine.
 Working your core muscles will undoubtedly lead to better posture, decreased back pain or aches, improved blood flow and circulation, and a decreased chance of injury – as well as improved overall physical and mental health!